-E. Decision Process:
+5. Decision Process:

 The development of suppression strategies and tactics should consider the probability of success, safety risk analysis, available resources, values at risk, social and political values, and existing legal statues.
-These decisions should be documented per each agencies policies and included in the incident file.
+These decisions should be documented per each agency's policies and included in the incident file.

-The federal agencies will assume the lead for development of Wildland Fire Decision Support System and delegation of authority as required for fires on federally managed lands.
-The State, FPAs and/or federal fire management officials will provide information relevant to the initial stages of the decision document and may provide the situational briefing for the incoming incident management team.
+The Federal agencies will assume the lead for development of Wildland Fire Decision Support System and delegation of authority as required for fires on federally managed lands.
+The State, FPAs and/or Federal fire management officials will provide information relevant to the initial stages of the decision document and may provide the situational briefing for the incoming incident management team.

-F. Cooperation:
+6. Cooperation: